Tantrums, Tools and Teachers: Helping Tribal Families Connect

 “Tribal children will always be known by many people in their preschool or in the community besides their moms and dads,” Shelley says.
 “They can be playing with cousins that they’ve known since birth and that they will know their whole life.
 That creates a sense of community that’s just a given.”

-“I love Early Childhood Education.
-There's so much that's good about how children learn, how they grow and absorb knowledge as a whole, rather than in course subjects,” she says.
+The Hand in Hand Tools fill a gap in emotional learning and handling that is not present in the textbooks and curriculums Shelley uses in class.
+“I love early childhood education.
+There’s so much that’s good about how children learn, how they grow and absorb knowledge as a whole, rather than in course subjects,” she says.
 “The big exception is when children have struggles with behavior and emotions.”

-Teachers in her classes learn about how children's off-track behavior is seen as signalling that they are in emotional distress, and that it isn't negative or “bad.”
+Teachers in her classes learn about how children’s off-track behavior is seen as signalling that they are in emotional distress, and that it isn’t negative or “bad.”
 Merely, that a child is signalling that they need help.
+“Tantrums are so often put in the same category as hitting and biting,” says Shelley.
+“Not so, they are healing,” she says.

 “Hand in Hand does such a beautiful job of helping us understand what crying and tantrums and laughter and trembling and sweating do to allow a child to expel frustration, hurt, disappointment, grief.
-And that we can feel good about ourselves and them and that we have tools to build connection.”
+And that we can feel good about ourselves and them and that we have Tools to build connection.”

-In the last four years, all the teachers in our on-campus childhood centre learned the Hand in Hand tools for at least a quarter.
+In the last four years, all the teachers in our on-campus childhood center learned the Hand in Hand Tools for at least a quarter.
 She also teaches, through videoconferencing, the classes for teachers in other areas, and with those working in mainstream schools with tribal students.
+Not all of them are won over immediately, she says.
+“It’s about four weeks of skepticism and then by the fourth week, when we get to setting limits, the “aha’s” start to come,” she says.

 Setting Limits is at the core of the empathetic approach.
 Limits provide children and much-needed guidance framework useful when their behavior is moving toward anger, frustration or upset, but are given calmly.

+“As [Hand in Hand founder] Patty Wipfler says, “You don’t give up, you don’t give in, but you give yourself,”” Shelley says.
 She recalls one teacher recently learning the approach and it transforming her attitude.
-“She had been so sceptical, and then she says, “I'm really liking this!
-I don't have to be the heavy anymore.”
+“She had been so skeptical, and then she says, “I’m really liking this!
+I don’t have to be the heavy anymore.”

+This term that teacher told five others to take Shelley’s class.
+After years of oppression the tools offer non-judgment and support for the whole family, and help them embrace their strength.
 When one tribal boy had been taunted by kids in his class for having long hair, his family supported him by holding an assembly on diversity at the school, Shelley recalls.

 Now Shelley would like to see the same kind of support extended to families and caregivers for longer than a college quarter.
 “That’s my dream,” she says.